-Time of Supply under GST – Important Questions with Answers 2018.
+Time of Supply under GST – Important Questions with Answers 2021.
 FAQs on Time of Supply, List of Important Queries related to Time of Supply with there solutions.
 Supply has been understood to hold the key to the incidence of GST, but it is the ‘time of supply’ that dictates the occasion when this incidence will come to rest.
-Taxable supply has been defined to mean a supply of goods and/or services which is chargeable to tax under this Act.
+Taxable supply has been defined to mean a supply of goods and/or services that is chargeable to tax under this Act.
 It is interesting to note the use of the expression ‘chargeable to tax’ as opposed to ‘leviable to tax’.
 It has been held that ‘chargeable to tax’ encompasses not only the incidence of tax but also its assessment.
-Now check more details about Time of Supply under GST from below….
+Now check more details about Time of Supply under GST from below.

 Time of Supply under GST

 Q 1.
 What will be the time of supply where tax is liable to be paid under reverse charge mechanism?

 Ans.
 In case of tax liable to be paid under reverse charge mechanism, the time of supply shall be the earliest of the following:

 - a.
 Date of receipt of goods by the recipient; or